iasivkov/peaks-and-lowlands/README.md

 The algorithm was proposed by Andrey Akinshin.
 See for more details: https://aakinshin.net/posts/lowland-multimodality-detection/

-## Using examples
+## Examples

-For using examples see documentaion section "Examples", example_script.py and example_notebook.ipynb
+For examples see documentaion section "Examples", example_script.py and example_notebook.ipynb